top of page

 From 'The Book of Martyrs by John Foxe edited by William Bramley-Moore (c.1880)' © Bridgeman Images

 Following another detention in early 1546, Anne was arrested for the third and final time in May 1546, which appears to have been instigated by her estranged husband.
 Both Anne and Thomas Kyme were ordered to present themselves infront of the Privy Council at Greenwich Palace for questioning.
 Those present included Stephen Gardiner, Bishop of Winchester, and Thomas Wriothesley, Henry VIII's Lord Chancellor.
-Anne later wrote that she was initially questioned on that first day for 5 hours, including on her opinion on 'the sacrament' (Eucharist).
+Anne later wrote that she was initially questioned on that first day for five hours, including on her opinion on 'the sacrament' (Eucharist).
 The following day, Anne was ordered once again to present to the Council, which now included John Dudley, Viscount Lisle and Lord High Admiral, and William Parr, Earl of Essex and younger brother of Queen Katherine.
 There was hope from Bishop Gardiner that the presence of Dudley and Parr, both of whom were known to have Protestant sympathies, would lead to Anne recanting on her statements; however, they remained unsuccessful, and she continued to express her fixed beliefs (Paul, 2022).

 'View of Guildhall, City of London' - After Samuel Wale; 1761 © Royal Academy of Arts